Changemaker Series: Spoons Across America And Their Healthy Kid-Friendly Snacks

 I can’t believe it’s almost been a year!
 This is the 12th (and final) installment in my Changemaker series.
-This series has been a very meaning one for me.
-I have truly enjoyed sharing some amazing people, organizations and foundations making positive changes in our world.
+This series has been a very meaningful one for me.
+I have truly enjoyed sharing some amazing people, organizations, and foundations making positive changes in our world.
 There really is a lot of good and kindness out there and recognizing that is critical.
 In the meantime, during the holiday season, I hope you pause for a moment to read about an incredible organization that deserves the spotlight for all that they are doing for our children.

-Spoons Across America, is a 501(c)(3) organization dedicated to “educating children, teachers, and families about the benefits of healthy eating.”
-This remarkable organization is my featured Changemaker for December, and the final Changemaker in my series.
-Children and food have been underlying themes throughout my Changemaker series: Dr. Marion Nestle, Jacques Pépin, Jesse Ziff Cool, Second Harvest Food Bank and Chef Bobo are all helping children learn to be healthy eaters.
+Spoons Across America is a 501(c)(3) organization dedicated to “educating children, teachers, and families about the benefits of healthy eating.”
+This remarkable organization is my featured Changemaker for December and the final Changemaker in my series.
+Children and food have been underlying themes throughout my Changemaker series: Dr. Marion Nestle, Jacques Pépin, Jesse Ziff Cool, Second Harvest Food Bank, and Chef Bobo are all helping children learn to be healthy eaters.
 Spoons Across America is one of the only organizations with this as their mission.
-Former Changemaker and Master Chef Jacques Pépin is a big supporter as well as spokesperson for this remarkable forward-thinking organization.
+Former Changemaker and Master Chef Jacques Pépin is a big supporter as well as a spokesperson for this remarkable forward-thinking organization.
 When I reached out to him for a comment about Spoons he had this to say about them:

 Pépin is a wise man and I agree with him wholeheartedly.
 What Spoons Across America is doing is critical.
 This all began back in 1995, when a group of educators, chefs, and food professionals, led by educator and founder Julia V. Jordan, created a discovery-based curriculum for elementary school children called Days of Taste.
 This program led to founders to, in 2001, create Spoons Across America: a not-for-profit organization dedicated to educating children and families on the benefits of good healthy eating.

-Spoons Across American believes that “the best approach to good nutrition is to encourage children to lift up their spoons, excite all their senses, and taste new healthy foods.
+Spoons Across America believes that “the best approach to good nutrition is to encourage children to lift up their spoons, excite all their senses, and taste new healthy foods.
 [Their] programs actively engage children to use all of their senses through hands-on experience and direct observation ‒ appearance, texture, scent, and taste.
 Through our programs, children become independent and inquisitive taste-explorers.”

 Spoons Across America’s holistic nutrition-based curriculum for New York City public schools 1st through 5th graders is “equal parts academics and hands-on experience and fun” to help empower children to make healthy eating choices.
 Their programs awaken and inspire a lifelong passion in children to explore smarter, more nutritious, and more diverse food choices.